Guide to operations

 If a student is suspected of having COVID-19 symptoms:

-- Unless the student chooses to return home, they will be instructed to self-isolate in a designated area on campus and the Health Center will monitor their condition.
+- Unless the student chooses to return home and can do so safely, they will be instructed to self-isolate in a designated area on campus and the Health Center will monitor their condition.

 - While a student is in isolation, University Housing staff will arrange for food delivery and address other needs.